priyanka-TL/samiksha-service/README.md

 ```

-Navigate to http://localhost:8100 to access the MentorEd Portal.
+Navigate to http://localhost:8100 to access the Survey Portal.